Understanding Vacancy Announcements

 The DoD has a program which provides DoD displaced employees with priority consideration for certain positions.
 There may be times when a position cannot be filled from those who applied through the vacancy announcement in order to place a priority candidate into the position.

-The telephone number and email address provided is for the DFAS Customer Care Center.
+The telephone number and email address provided on the vacancy announcement is for the DFAS Customer Care Center.
+A TDD number is also included on the announcement for our hearing impaired applicants.
 You may call or email to get more information about the announcement.
+If you have applied through your USAJOBS account, you can monitor the progress of your application package by logging in to your account.